Your future self (and all of your future brunch guests) just wrote to thank you for this Overnight French Toast!

 Though, if you want to make overnight French toast for two instead, I promise you and whoever is lucky enough to share it with you won’t mind the additional servings in the least!

-If you love classic French toast but loathe standing at the stove flipping individual slices (especially if a crowd of hungry houseguests is lurking nearby watching your every move), overnight French toast is for you.
+If you love classic French toast (like my Brioche French Toast), but loathe standing at the stove flipping individual slices (especially if a crowd of hungry houseguests is lurking nearby watching your every move), overnight French toast is for you.

 Overnight French Toast is every bit as heavenly as it sounds, especially once you top it with a drizzle of maple syrup!